vogelito/glacierprotocol/_docs/setup/verifying-setup-integrity.md

            QR code for cold storage address in address.png QR code for redemption script in redemption.png</pre>

-    4. Verify the integrity of the cold storage data.
+    4. Verify the integrity of the data.
         1. **On every other computer**, repeat step (c) above.
         2. Verify that the output of GlacierScript shown in the terminal window is identical on all computers: